The Fresh Hell of a Poetry Recital

 “Wonderful, congratulations.
 All those years of dedication have resolved themselves.”

-“Yes and woe to those that thought bongos were never going to make it.”
+“Yes, and woe to those who thought bongos were never going to make it.”

 The coffee house is small, personal, and quite pleasant.
-The invitation was received and the travel arrangements made.
-My days of preparation were about to come to a head as I enter into another haven of those in love with the written word.
+The invitation was received, and the travel arrangements were made.
+My days of preparation were about to come to a head as I entered into another haven of those in love with the written word.

 A small group of about eight women is arranged within chairs, overstuffed, outdated, the fabric worn and disheveled.
-The chairs were not doing so good either.
-Looking from one curiosity to the next I wondered if in fact, this was a group intent on expanding the arts or, as I first thought, a selection of homeless women who might rob and kill me for any number of reasons.
+The chairs were not doing so well either.
+Looking from one curiosity to the next, I wondered if, in fact, this was a group intent on expanding the arts or, as I first thought, a selection of homeless women who might rob and kill me for any number of reasons.

-Now, this is not a wealth issue, it is not even a taste in style or fashion issue.
-This is more a ‘Could you have worn something other than the clothes you were using to clear out the basement?
-Lovely outfit Madame, does it come in outside wear as well?’
+Now, this is not a wealth issue.
+It is not even a taste in style or fashion issue.
+This is more of a ‘Could you have worn something other than the clothes you were using to clear out the basement?
+Lovely outfit, Madame.
+Does it come in outside wear as well?’